guan4015/Deep-Learning-Methods-in-Predicting-the-Movements-of-Stock-Prices./README.md

 ### Feature Matrices Generation

 Once we have words representations on hand, then it is time to generate feature matrices.
 In this part, we traverse each word in one sentence and convert them into a matrx.
 Then these matrices will be horizontally stacked to form a series of tensors, which will be the input of the models.
+In addition to word represntations, we have to label the data, this is done by calculating the stock returns over 1 day corresponding to the next news day.
+If the the prices goes up, we label the news to be positive, and if the prices goes down, we label the news as negative.

 ```
-FeatureMatrix.py
+StockReturns.py, FeatureMatrix.py
 ```

 ## Model Deployment